 The first step in the analysis is to identify an overall level of stimulus spending and allocate the total amount among the various advanced energy technology/product options.
-There presently is no commitment to a specific stimulus amount by the state of New Mexico or an agreed-upon total amount for advanced energy stimulus investment at the federal level.
+There presently is no commitment to a specific stimulus amount by the Commonwealth of Virginia or an agreed-upon total amount for advanced energy stimulus investment at the federal level.
 So we make an assumption about a potential level of spending based on a review of past stimulus spending at the state and federal level as well as current federal discussions around potential stimulus packages.

-The source of stimulus funding is presumed to be a federal stimulus package, investments from the state of New Mexico, or some combination of the two.
+The source of stimulus funding is presumed to be a federal stimulus package, investments from the Commonwealth of Virginia, or some combination of the two.
 Moreover, the level of stimulus spending could be from a single package or the total across multiple stimulus bills over some period of time (e.g., two years).
 Thus, the starting point level of stimulus spending is an assumption made for the purpose of modeling the resulting economic impact.

-Considering the level of economic dislocation (reduced economic activity and increased unemployment) caused by the pandemic and discussions at the federal level of a potential \$2 trillionplus stimulus package, our analysis starts with total COVID-related stimulus spending of roughly three times the stimulus level under the American Recovery and Reinvestment Act (ARRA).
-We then estimate an amount of stimulus spending in New Mexico based on New Mexico's portion of the federal ARRA funding.
-We thus postulate a hypothetical investment in New Mexico of \$20 billion, whether from state funds or federal, on advanced energy technologies over one to two years.
+Considering the level of economic dislocation (reduced economic activity and increased unemployment) caused by the pandemic and discussions at the federal level of a potential \$2 trillion-plus stimulus package, our analysis starts with total COVID-related stimulus spending of roughly three times the stimulus level under the American Recovery and Reinvestment Act (ARRA).
+We then estimate an amount of stimulus spending based on Virginia's portion of the federal ARRA funding.
+We thus postulate a hypothetical investment in Virginia of \$20 billion on advanced energy technologies over one to two years.